basho/basho_docs/source/languages/en/riak/ops/mdc/v3/architecture.md

 resolution methods available in Riak.

 In Multi-Datacenter Replication, there are two primary modes of
+operation:

-operation: **fullsync** and **realtime**.
-In fullsync mode, a complete synchronization occurs between source and sink cluster(s).
-In realtime mode, continual, incremental synchronization occurs, meaning that replication is triggered by successful writing of new updates on the source.
-Fullsync can be performed upon initial connection of a sink cluster.
+* **Fullsync** replication is a complete synchronization that occurs between source and sink cluster(s), which can be performed upon initial connection of a sink cluster if you wish
+* **Realtime** replication is a continual, incremental synchronization triggered by successful writing of new updates on the source cluster

-Fullsync and realtime modes are described in detail below.
+Fullsync and realtime replication modes are described in detail below.

 ## Concepts